 The Directors comply with Rule 21 of the AIM Rules for Companies relating to Directors' dealings and take all reasonable steps to ensure compliance by the Company's applicable employees.
 The Company has adopted and operates a share dealing code for Directors and employees in accordance with the AIM Rules for this purpose.

-Board committees
+Board streamlining and Board committees